winohbell/takehome/README.md

 # takehome
-THis is a take home assessment
+This is a take home assessment

 ## Usage
 1. Run 'npm install' from the root.
 This installs the necessary dependencies for the service to run.